1. Evidence of a personally signed and dated informed consent document (ICD) indicating

 receipt throughout the study of nonstudy RSV vaccine.

-8. Immunocompromised subjects with known or suspected immunodeficiency, as determined by
+7. Subjects with known or suspected immunodeficiency, as determined by history and/or

 agents or systemic corticosteroids, eg, for cancer or an autoimmune disease, or